History of the Cypress Creek Tactical Medic Team

 The fact that EMS assistance is often far removed from the scene in these situations introduces an even higher level of risk and danger for law enforcement personnel.

-Tactical Law Enforcement Units are composed of highly trained officers who are capable of assuming dangerous, tactical assignments with a high degree of proficiency and expertise.
-These units are organized for crisis intervention and rescue with negotiation and assault capabilities.
+Tactical law enforcement units are composed of highly trained officers who are capable of assuming dangerous, tactical assignments with a high degree of proficiency and expertise.
+These units are used for crisis intervention and rescue with negotiation and assault capabilities.
 Their goal is to accomplish assignments without injury or loss of life.
-In support of these operations, Tactical Emergency Medical Services personnel take over the responsibilities of providing lifesaving treatments while in a Care Under Fire scenario, where conventional EMS response is not possible.
+In support of these operations, Tactical Emergency Medical Support (TEMS) personnel take over the responsibilities of providing lifesaving treatments while in a Care Under Fire scenario, where conventional EMS response is not possible.

-Cypress Creek Tactical Medic Team’s objectives are direct and straightforward; be prepared to provide immediate tactical medical support for law enforcement agencies upon request to
+The Cypress Creek EMS Tactical Medic Team’s objectives are direct and straightforward; be prepared to provide immediate operational medical support for law enforcement agencies upon request to

 - Enhance mission accomplishment and,

 - To reduce the risk of death, injury, and illness among officers, innocent bystanders, and perpetrators.

 - Keep the tactical operators at work instead of injured and off-duty